pulumi/pulumi-dotnet/README.md

 # Running tests for the Pulumi Automation SDK
 dotnet run test-automation-sdk

-# Building the language plugin
+# Building the language plugin.
+A binary will be built into the pulumi-language-dotnet folder.
+# this is the binary that will be used by the integration tests.
 dotnet run build-language-plugin

 # Testing the language plugin